Looking for the best things to do in Winnipeg Manitoba?

 You can purchase tour tickets right at the Mint itself.

 Looking to get your reading on while in Winnipeg?
-Then head to a McNally Robinson Bookstore in the Grant Park area.
+Then head to a McNally Robinson Bookstore, which has locations in the Grant Park area and also at The Forks Market.

-Visiting independent bookstores is a great way to get to know a city, and Winnipeg’s McNally Robinson Bookstore is one of the largest of its kind in Canada.
+Visiting independent bookstores is a great way to get to know a city, and Winnipeg’s McNally Robinson Booksellers is one of the largest of its kind in Canada.

 Not to mention, the bookstore often brings in musicians, authors, and speakers to give performances.